 I've endured a lot of loss in my life, starting with my baby sister when I was 5 years-old.
-In 1996, I lost my husband to a car wreck, and my mother died of a drug overdose in 2010.
+In 1996, I lost my husband to an alcohol fueled car wreck , and my mother died of a accidental overdose in 2010.
 By then, I was paralyzed with grief.

 I am now dedicated to raising awareness about bereavement and helping those experiencing grief to heal.
-I’m asking President Obama to make August 30th National Grief Awareness Day.
+I’m asking President Trump to make August 30th National Grief Awareness Day.
 Why?

 By reaching out to hundred of thousands of grievers on social media for the